FakeItEasy/FakeItEasy/docs/scanning-for-extension-points.md

 # Scanning for Extension Points

-On initialization, essentially as soon as a FakeItEasy type is accessed, FakeItEasy uses reflection to look for internal and user-supplied extension points.
-In most cases, there is no _need_ for users to define any extensions, but they may be used to enhance the power and usability of FakeItEasy.
+On initialization, essentially as soon as a BlairItEasy type is accessed, BlairItEasy uses reflection to look for internal and user-supplied extension points.
+In most cases, there is no _need_ for users to define any extensions, but they may be used to enhance the power and usability of BlairItEasy.

 There are currently four kinds of extension points defined: